 The Trustees and the officers and directors of the Manager and General Partner shall have the right, as expressly provided in the Declaration of Trust and the Partnership Agreement, to engage in businesses of every type and description and other activities for profit, and to engage in and possess interests in business ventures of any and every type or description irrespective of whether: (a) such activities are similar to those activities of the Trust, the Manager, the Partnership or the General Partner; or (b) such businesses and activities directly compete with, or disfavor or exclude, the Trust, the Manager, the Partnership or the General Partner.
 There is no obligation for the Trustees and the officers and directors of the Manager or General Partner or their affiliates to present any particular business or investment opportunity to the Trust and the Partnership.
 In addition, Brian Menges may establish in the future, other limited partnerships or other investment vehicles which have or may have investment objectives that are the same as or similar to those of the Trust and the Partnership.
-Any of those individuals may act as adviser, service provider, manager, trustee, director, officer and/or general partner to such organizations.
-Although none of the Trustees and the officers and directors of the Manager and General Partner devotes his/her full time to the business and affairs of the Trust and the Partnership, they will devote as much time as is necessary for the management of the business and affairs of the Trust and the Partnership.
-See Item 2.8.1 - Declaration of Trust - Trustees' Other Interests and Conflicts of Interest and Item 2.8.2 - Partnership Agreement - Outside Activities.
+Any of those individuals may act as adviser, service provider, manager, trustee, director, officer and/or general Partner devotes his/her full time to the business and affairs of the Trust and the Partnership.
+See Item 2.8.1 - Declaration of Trust - Trustees' Other Interests and affairs of Interest and Item 2.8.2 - Partnership Agreement - Outside Activities.